NativeScript/docs-v7/hardware/camera.md

 ### Taking a memory efficient picture

 __Example 2__ shows how to take a picture using the NativeScript camera module.
 However, it takes a huge image (even mid-level devices has a 5MP camera, which results in a image 2580x2048, which in bitmap means approximately 15 MB).
 In many cases you don't need such a huge picture to show an image with 100x100 size, so taking a big picture is just a waste of memory.
 The cameraModule takePicture() method accepts an optional parameter that could help in that case.
-With that optional parameter, you could set some properties like: <Comment: Is the change from camera module to cameraModule ok?>
+With that optional parameter, you could set some properties like:

 * width: The desired width of the picture (in device independent pixels).
 * height: The desired height of the picture (in device independent pixels).
 * keepAspectRatio: A boolean parameter that indicates if the aspect ratio should be kept.

 What does `device independent pixels` mean?
 The NativeScript layout mechanism uses device independent pixels when measuring UI controls.
 This allows you to declare one layout and this layout will look similar to all devices (no matter the device's display resolution).
-In order to get a proper image quality for high resolution devices (like iPhone retina and Android Full HD), cameraModule will return an image with bigger dimensions. <Comment: Is the change from camera module to cameraModule ok?> For example, if we request an image that is 100x100, on iPhone 6 the actual image will be 200x200 (since its display density factor is 2 -> 100*2x100*2).
+In order to get a proper image quality for high resolution devices (like iPhone retina and Android Full HD), cameraModule will return an image with bigger dimensions.
+For example, if we request an image that is 100x100, on iPhone 6 the actual image will be 200x200 (since its display density factor is 2 -> 100*2x100*2).
 Setting the `keepAspectRatio` property could result in a different than requested width or height.
-The cameraModule will return an image with the correct aspect ratio but generally only one (from width and height) will be the same as requested; the other value will be calculated in order to preserve the aspect of the original image. <Comment: Is the change from camera module to cameraModule ok?>
+The cameraModule will return an image with the correct aspect ratio but generally only one (from width and height) will be the same as requested; the other value will be calculated in order to preserve the aspect of the original image.

 __Example 3__ shows how to use the options parameter:
->caption Example 3: <Comment: please add an SEO-friendly caption for this code example.>
+>caption Example 3: How to setup `width`, `height` and `keepAspectRatio` properties for the camera module

 ``` JavaScript
 var imageModule = require("ui/image");